Best Dog Breeds for Assisted Living

 Moving into assisted living does not mean you have to give up the benefits of furry companionship.
-With the increasing numbers of pet-friendly assisted living communities, which recognize the positive health outcomes that can be conferred by dog ownership, more seniors than ever are able to keep their longtime companions with them in the next stage of their lives.
-If you or a loved one is in assisted living and wants to own a dog, there are numerous breeds that are especially well suited to seniors and fit the pet requirements of senior communities.
+The number of pet-friendly assisted living communities is steadily increasing because facilities are recognizing the positive health outcomes that can be conferred by dog ownership.
+Now a days, more seniors than ever can keep their longtime companions with them in the next stage of their lives.
+If you or a loved one is in assisted living and would like to own a pet, numerous dog breeds are especially well-suited to senior citizens and fit the requirements of senior communities.

 The Benefits of Dog Ownership for Seniors

 Research studies have repeatedly found that pet ownership has significant benefits for seniors’ mental, physical, and emotional health — in other words, pets are good for your body AND soul.
-Dogs in particular are great for providing physical exercise, socialization, and overall day-to-day companionship.
+Dogs, in particular, are great for providing physical exercise, socialization, and overall day-to-day companionship for senior adults.
 Getting out for a daily walk, or even simply playing with a dog indoors, is an enjoyable form of activity, and seniors can choose a dog whose exercise demands are commensurate with their own needs and physical limitations.
-Even more profound, perhaps, than the fitness benefits of dog ownership are the enhancements to quality of life that a canine companion can provide.
-Pets can be downright therapeutic, promoting the flow of feel-good hormones in the brain and body, and thereby lowering stress, heart rate, and blood pressure.
-Over the long run, pet ownership has even been correlated with lower risks of heart disease, stroke, and depression.
+Even more profound, perhaps, than the fitness benefits of dog ownership are the enhancements to quality of life that a canine pal can provide.
+Furry friends can be downright therapeutic, promoting the flow of feel-good hormones in the brain and body, thereby lowering stress, heart rate, and blood pressure.
+Over the long run, canine companionship has even been correlated with lower risks of heart disease, stroke, and depression.

 Tips for Owning a Dog in Assisted Living

-Age of the Dog: A senior dog often makes a great companion for a senior human – they may already be trained, and they are usually less active and demanding than a puppy.
+- Age of the Dog: Senior dogs often make great companions for senior humans — they may already be trained, and they are usually less active and demanding than a puppy.
+Older dogs’ mellow natures are usually a good match for senior citizens.
 Another age-related consideration is a dog’s overall life expectancy; small dogs generally live longer than large ones.

-Community Requirements: Be sure to carefully check the regulations of the assisted living community regarding pets: many communities have size limitations (for instance, the Emeritus at Kirkland welcomes pets under 25 pounds, while the Merrill Gardens at Tacoma welcome dogs up to 50 pounds).
+- Community Requirements: Be sure to carefully check the regulations of the assisted living community regarding animal friends: many communities have size limitations (for instance, Aegis of Kirkland welcomes pets under 25 pounds, while Merrill Gardens at Tacoma welcomes dogs up to 50 pounds).
 You might need to get your dog pre-approved, prove that it is house-trained, and/or provide a statement of veterinary health.

 Top 10 Dog Breeds for Assisted Living

-We’ve scoured the web for advice from dog lovers and dog experts alike, and these 10 breeds that are consistently mentioned again and again as great choices for seniors — and, more importantly, they possess many of the traits necessary for a successful, happy life with their human companions in assisted living.
+We’ve scoured the web for advice from dog lovers and dog experts alike, and these 10 dog breeds are mentioned again and again as great choices for seniors — and, more importantly, they possess many of the traits necessary for a successful, happy life with their human companions in assisted living homes.

-Coming in different sizes from large to tiny, there’s a poodle out there for everyone, even if you live in a small apartment.
-Smart, proud, and active according to the AKC, it’s no surprise that poodles are the 7th most popular breed overall.
+- Poodle: Coming in different sizes from large to tiny, there’s a poodle out there for everyone, even if you live in a small apartment.
+According to the AKC, poodles are known to be smart, proud, and active dogs.
+It’s no surprise that poodles are the 7th most popular breed overall.
 They’re easily trained and enjoy a variety of activities, which makes them very adaptable to different-sized living situations.
 Their coats require regular grooming, but they are also hypo-allergenic.

 Attention dog lovers: what do you think is the best dog breed for seniors in assisted living?
-Let us know in the comments below!
+We’d like to hear in the comments below.